LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 ===================

 Lasso provides two methods that allow data to be stored or transmitted more efficiently.
 The `compress` method can be used to compress any text string into an efficient byte stream that can be stored in a binary field in a database or transmitted to another server.
 The `decompress` method can then be used to restore a compressed byte stream into the original string.

-The compression algorithm should only be used on large string values.
-For strings of less than one hundred characters the algorithm may actually result in a larger string than the source.

-These methods can be used in concert with the `serialize` method that creates a string representation of a type that implements :trait:`trait_serializable` and the `serialization_reader->read` method that returns the original value based on a string representation.
-An example below shows how to compress and decompress an array object.

 .. method:: compress(b::bytes)
 .. method:: compress(s::string)